egoist/node-vs-deno/README.md

 </a>
 </p>

-Note that there're only three items in the array, **the path to `deno` executable is not included**, the second item is also just a relative path.
+Note that there're only three items in the array, **the path to `deno` executable is not included**, the first item is also just a relative path.

 ## Spawn a subprocess